 God sees your heart my friend, and if fasting is something you want to do but can’t quite seem to make it happen, the rest of this post is for you.

-By denying ourselves that which we may want the most, we are sending a clear message to our flesh and to our Father that we are serious about finding freedom and glorifying Him.
+By denying ourselves that which we may want the most, we’re sending a clear message to our flesh and to our Father that we are serious about finding freedom as we glorify God.

 “But”, you say, “fasting makes me want to run the other way!”
 I GET IT… keep reading.